laravel/spark-docs/adding-profile-fields.md

     // Load the new Vue component...
     require('./settings/profile/update-profile-details');

-> **Note:** After defining the new Vue component, remember to run the `npm run dev` command in your terminal to re-compile your JavaScript.
+> **Note:** After defining the new Vue component, remember to run the `npm run dev` command in your terminal to compile your JavaScript.

 <a name="validation-and-storage"></a>
 ## Validation & Storage